-- Please pull the fire alarm as you evacuate the building and call 911. - For a fire emergency, DO NOT try to extinguish the fire. - Persons with disabilities who are unable to evacuate the building immediately should go to the nearest safe room facing the street, shut the door, open a window and hang an article of clothing from the window.
+- Please pull the fire alarm as you evacuate the building and call 911. - For a fire emergency, DO NOT try to extinguish the fire. - Persons with disabilities who are unable to evacuate the building immediately should go to the nearest safe room facing the street, shut the door, open a window, and hang an article of clothing from the window.
 This will indicate your presence to firefighters.

-All other persons should evacuate the building to the designated meeting area.
+All other people should evacuate the building to the designated safe area(s).